gmftbyGMFTBY/HashRetrieval/README.md

 ### 1.1 Train the dual-bert model

-dual-bert has two bert model, the batch size is 16
+dual-bert has two bert models, the batch size is 16

 ```bash
 # for example: ./run.sh train ecommerce dual-bert 0,1,2,3